cyekov/Obfvious/README.md

-# Shadow
+# Obfvious

-Shadow is a LLVM & CLang (version 12) based compiler that allows for Windows binaries obfuscation.
+Obfvious is a LLVM & CLang (version 12) based compiler that allows for Windows binaries obfuscation.

-Shadow is currently implemented as an integral part of CLang and is invoked automatically as part of the compilation with `clang.exe`.
+Obfvious is currently implemented as an integral part of CLang and is invoked automatically as part of the compilation with `clang.exe`.

+**Test Pass Status:**
+- `check-llvm`: 37990 Passed, 305 Failed
+- `clang-test`: 26049 Passed, 387 Failed

 ## Why?

-Shadow was incepted during my [research on executable similarity](https://nimrodpar.github.io/posts/firmup-paper/).
+Obfvious was incepted during my [research on executable similarity](https://nimrodpar.github.io/posts/firmup-paper/).
 I was contemplating using the technique for malware similarity, and wanted to examin how reliant are static AV engines (exposed through VirusTotal (TM)) on meta data such as hard-coded strings and debug info.

-I open sourced Shadow as a tool for other researchers interested in binary and malware analysis.
+I open sourced Obfvious as a tool for other researchers interested in binary and malware analysis.

 ## Compiling on Win 10